ortus-boxlang/boxlang-docs/language/locking.md

 <table data-header-hidden><thead><tr><th width="196">Attribute</th><th width="106">Type</th><th width="119">Default</th><th>Description</th></tr></thead><tbody><tr><td>Attribute</td><td>Type</td><td>Default</td><td>Description</td></tr><tr><td><code>timeout</code></td><td>numeric</td><td><code>required</code></td><td>Max length in seconds to wait to obtain the lock.
 If lock is obtained, tag execution continues.
 Otherwise, behavior depends on throwOnTimeout attribute value.</td></tr><tr><td><code>scope</code></td><td>string</td><td></td><td>Lock scope.
 Mutually exclusive with the <code>name</code> attribute.
 Only one request in the specified scope can execute the code within this tag (or within any other cflock tag with the same lock scope scope) at a time.
 Values are: <code>application, request, server, session</code></td></tr><tr><td><code>name</code></td><td>string</td><td></td><td>Lock name.
 Mutually exclusive with the scope attribute.
 Only one request can execute the code within a <code>cflock</code> tag  with a given name at a time.
 Cannot be an <a href="https://cfdocs.org/empty">empty</a> string.</td></tr><tr><td><code>throwOnTimeout</code></td><td>boolean</td><td>true</td><td>If true and a timeout is reached an exception is thrown, else it is ignored.</td></tr><tr><td><code>type</code></td><td>string</td><td>exclusive</td><td><strong>readOnly</strong>: lets more than one request read shared data. <strong>exclusive</strong>: lets one request read or write shared data.</td></tr></tbody></table>

 {% hint style="danger" %}
-**Important**: Please note that when using named locks, the name is shared across the entire Boxlang server, no matter the `cfapplication` it is under.
+**Important**: Please note that when using named locks, the name is shared across the entire BoxLang server, no matter the `cfapplication` it is under.
 Please be aware of it and use unique enough names.
-Lock names are global to a Boxlang server.
+Lock names are global to a BoxLang server.
 They are shared among applications and user sessions, but not clustered servers.
 {% endhint %}

 ## Named Locking

 Named locking is the easiest, where access to the construct is by name.
-Lock names are global to a Boxlang server.
+Lock names are global to a BoxLang server.
 They are shared among applications and user sessions, but not clustered servers.

 ```java
 lock name="cache-population-myapp" timeout=10 type="exclusive"{